bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 This has the potential to create closure, all that is left is for the inner function to make use of a variable and or argument from the parent functions scope and this will meed the requirements of a closure.
 And we can see here that it does, the inner function is accessing the outer functions variable `count`.

 When we run the function `count()` it scopes the `var count` from the parent function.
-The function immediately returns another function, an anonymous one.
+The function then immediately returns another function, an anonymous one.
 Remember, whatever comes after the `return` keyword is returned by the function.
 WHat we are returning here is a `function definition`, to be more precise:

 ```
 function(){